-Donald Hall is considered one of the major American poets of his generation.
+Donald Hall was considered one of the major American poets of his generation.
 His poetry explores the longing for a more bucolic past and reflects the poet’s abiding reverence for nature.
-Although Hall gained early success with his first collection, Exiles and Marriages (1955), his more recent poetry is generally regarded as the best of his career.
-Often compared favorably with such writers as James Dickey, Robert Bly, and James Wright, Hall uses simple, direct language to evoke surrealistic imagery.
-In addition to his poetry, Hall has built a respected body of prose that includes essays, short fiction, plays, and children’s books.
-Hall, who lives on the New Hampshire farm he visited in summers as a boy, is also noted for the anthologies he has edited and is a popular teacher, speaker, and reader of his own poems.
+Although Hall gained early success with his first collection, Exiles and Marriages (1955), his later poetry is generally regarded as the best of his career.
+Often compared favorably with such writers as James Dickey, Robert Bly, and James Wright, Hall used simple, direct language to evoke surrealistic imagery.
+In addition to his poetry, Hall built a respected body of prose that includes essays, short fiction, plays, and children’s books.
+Hall, who lived on the New Hampshire farm he visited in summers as a boy, was also noted for the anthologies he has edited and is a popular teacher, speaker, and reader of his own poems.

 Born in 1928, Hall grew up in Hamden, Connecticut.
 The Hall household was marked by a volatile father and a mother who was “steadier, maybe with more access to depths because there was less continual surface,” as Hall explained in an essay for Contemporary Authors Autobiography Series (CAAS).
 “To her I owe my fires, to my father my tears.
 I owe them both for their reading.”
 By age twelve, Hall had discovered the poet and short story writer Edgar Allan Poe: “I read Poe and my life changed,” he remarked in CAAS.
 Another strong influence in Hall’s early years was his maternal great-grandfather’s farm in New Hampshire, where he spent many summers.
 Decades later, he bought the same farm and settled there as a full-time writer and poet.

 In 1989, Hall was diagnosed with colon cancer.
 Though his chances for survival were slim, he eventually went into remission.
-In 1994, Kenyon was diagnosed with leukemia and died fifteen months later.
-Kenyon’s death had a profound effect on Hall and he has struggled to document his loss in both his poetry and prose.
+In 1994, his wife Jane Kenyon was diagnosed with leukemia and died 15 months later.
+Kenyon’s death had a profound effect on him and he documented his loss in both his poetry and prose.
 The poems in Without: Poems (1998) were written as Kenyon underwent chemotherapy and assembled her final volume, Otherwise: New and Selected Poems (1997).
 They bluntly address the facts of Kenyon’s death, detailing her physical deterioration and Hall’s own rage and grief.
-In The Painted Bed (2002), Hall continues to grieve Kenyon.
+In The Painted Bed (2002), Hall continued to grieve Kenyon.
 The New York Times reviewer J.T.
 Barabese found the book “filled with raw sexual disclosures, rowdy anger and a self-blasting mockery.”
 The Best Day The Worst Day: Life with Jane Kenyon, a memoir about their marriage, was published in 2005.
 Opening with his account of Kenyon’s death, Hall describes their first meeting in 1969 at the University of Michigan.
 At the time, Kenyon was a student and Hall a professor of literature.
-The couple, married for twenty-three years, lived and wrote side by side on their farm, pausing from their work to take walks and tend to their garden—the story of their “harmonious life,” as a reviewer for Kirkus Reviews referred to it, is also a history of the treatments his wife had to undergo for leukemia.
-White Apples and the Taste of Stone: Selected Poems 1946-2006 (2006) was published the same year Hall was named the 14th U.S. poet laureate.
+The couple, married for 23 years, lived and wrote side by side on their farm, pausing from their work to take walks and tend to their garden—the story of their “harmonious life,” as a reviewer for Kirkus Reviews referred to it, is also a history of the treatments his wife had to undergo for leukemia.
+White Apples and the Taste of Stone: Selected Poems 1946-2006 (2006) was published the same year Hall was named the 14th US poet laureate.
 David Hamilton, writing for the Iowa Review, noted that “Hall is a poet of fierce appetite and is fierce as a poet of appetite ...
 Hall says what he thinks in these poems.”
 Hall served as poet laureate for one year.

-Hall continues to live and work on his New Hampshire farm, a site that serves as both his home and an inspiration for much of his work.
-In addition to the poet laureate position, Hall has been awarded many honors, including two Guggenheim fellowships, the Los Angeles Times Book Prize for poetry, and the Ruth Lilly Poetry Prize.
+Hall continued to live and work on his New Hampshire farm, a site that serves as both his home and an inspiration for much of his work, until his death in June 2018.
+In addition to the poet laureate position, Hall was awarded many honors, including two Guggenheim fellowships, the Los Angeles Times Book Prize for poetry, and the Ruth Lilly Poetry Prize.